 Our expert, award-winning staff selects the products we cover and rigorously researches and tests our top picks.
 If you buy through our links, we may get a commission.
 Reviews ethics statement

 Editor's note, Oct.
 29: The OnePlus 6's midyear upgrade, the 6T, has been officially announced.
 Here's our One Plus 6T review.
 Our review of the OnePlus 6, originally published on May 30, follows.

 For seven generations of phones, OnePlus pursued the ideal of delivering the latest technology at an affordable price.
 When the first OnePlus phone launched in 2014 our reviewer wrote, "Given its blistering performance, the OnePlus One is a phenomenal deal for a high-end smartphone."
 The phone's $299 price helped OnePlus gain a loyal fan base the way a hit record helps a rising indie band.

 But are the OnePlus 6's improved cameras, faster processor, increase in RAM and new slick-looking glass-covered body worth the price?
 Absolutely.
-It's still hundreds less than other flagship handsets such as theand the .
+It's still hundreds less than other flagship handsets such as the Google Pixel 2 XL and the Samsung Galaxy S9 Plus.
 And it stands toe-to-toe with these pricier phones when it comes to speed, battery life and photo quality.
 The OnePlus 6 is not perfect though.
 You won't find true water resistance, expandable storage or wireless charging, but the OnePlus 6 is a terrific phone for everyday use.

 |OnePlus 6||64GB||6GB||$529, £469 (AU$700 converted)|

 Editors' note: We tested the 128GB version of the OnePlus 6.